ProfBird/CS246-CourseMaterials/Labs/Lab2/Assignment2Instructions.md

 1. The roles of the different types of users.
 2. Explanation of the priorities.
 Why are the top ones on top?
 Which ones are optional and could be left out if you run out of time?
-3. Are there user stories or epics you were unsure about?
-Questions you might have had were:
-   - Didn't know if some stories were for functional or non-functional requirements.
-   - Didn't know whether something should be an epic or a user story.
-   - Didn't know if the story was written in the right way.
-   - Something else.
+3. Were there non-functional requirements in the requirements document that you decided not to write user stories for because the scope of the project was getting too big?

 ### Division of Work